The loop macro performs iteration.

 If destructuring is used to declare or initialize a number of groups

-of variables into types, the loop keyword and
+of variables into types, the loop keyword and can be used

 to simplify the process further.